noahehall/theBookOfNoah/0current/blockchain/blockchain.md

   - the block is eventually placed onto the blockchain
   - as the block gains confirmations, its eventually accepted as a valid transaction
   - the receiver finally receives their funds
+- lifecycle 2
+  - i want to send 2 bitcoin
+  - wallet scans the blockchain and retrieves two UTXO belonging to my address that can be summed to cover the costs
+  - these two UTXO becomes input to a new transaction, and the change is converted to an output (another UTXO) and linked back to my wallet address

 ### wallet